wordlift/docs/docs/llm-connectors/wordlift-reader.md

 ---

 # WordLift Reader for LlamaIndex 🦙
-[WordLift Reader](https://llama-hub-ui.vercel.app/l/wordlift) is a robust **connector for the LlamaHub library**, compatible with LlamaIndex and LangChain.
-The **WordLift Reader** interacts explicitly with any knowledge graph built using WordLift, **transforming semantically structured data into engaging conversations** by bringing data into LlamaIndex and LangChain, two popular frameworks for developing Large Language Model (LLM) applications.
+[WordLift Reader](https://llamahub.ai/l/readers/llama-index-readers-wordlift) is a robust **connector for the LlamaHub library**, compatible with LlamaIndex and LangChain.
+The **WordLift Reader** interacts explicitly with any Knowledge Graph built using WordLift, **transforming semantically structured data into engaging conversations** by bringing data into LlamaIndex and LangChain, two popular frameworks for developing Large Language Model (LLM) applications.

 ## Getting Started
 To start using WordLift Reader, you need to configure your LlamaIndex project.
 Please read the documentation on the LlamaIndex website.